bradleymconrad/SetupSkyLOSA/docs/instructions.rst

 "Positioner"
 ------------

 The *positioner* utility permits the user to obtain viable camera positions given a threshold in the plotted uncertainty data.
 This utility takes the uncertainty as a function of camera *pointing* and calculates permissible camera *positions* based on user-provided flare stack height, maximum stand-off distance, and uncertainty threshold.
-The utility can be initiated by selecting *File ⭢ "Positioner": Compute Permissible Camera Locations* or by pressing *Ctrl + P*.
+The utility can be initiated by selecting *File ⭢ "Positioner": Compute Permissible Camera Locations*, by pressing *Ctrl+P*, or by pressing the *Run "Positioner" Utility* button.
 The software then prompts the user for the three listed inputs and plots the permissible camera positions, as shown in the screenshot below:

 .. image:: images/Screenshot_04_Positioner.png
    :align: center